Tattoo Pain: How Much Do They Actually Hurt?

-A very common fear for many who wish to get a tattoo, but just can’t get past the whole needle aspect of the experience.
-This can be an enormously strong phobia for some people, and therefor can be a tough one to conquer.
+A very common fear for many who wish to get tattoos, but just can’t get past the whole needle aspect of the experience.
+This can be an enormously strong phobia for some people, and therefore can be a tough one to conquer.

 You must remember that these needles are nothing like the hypodermic needles that you most-likely worried about when you go to get a jab at the doctors.
-These needles are extremely short in length and only actually go about 1-2mm into your skin!
+These needles are extremely short in length, and only actually go about 1/16th of an inch into your skin!

 See those veins on the underside of your wrist?
 Tattooing needles don’t even get anywhere close to those veins; this proves how shallow they actually go.

 Also, you never even need to look at the tattoo gun while the tattoo artist is at work.
 Just wait for the artist to stop tattooing and check your tattoo out in the short breaks that your tattoo artist will take regularly to change gloves and take a sip of drink.

 Similar to the needle fear above – some people just don’t like the sight of the red stuff.

 Normally, as long as your tattoo artist isn’t too rough, there is only a very minimal amount of blood that actually draws out of the area during the tattooing process.
 The mixing with the ink makes there seem a lot more than there actually is.

 Surprisingly high amounts of people get extremely worried that they may pass out while being tattooed because of the pain.
 Realistically though, this is quite uncommon, and the main reasons why most people faint is not normally the pain itself (the pain from tattooing rarely ever gets that bad).

 Fainting can often be caused by low blood sugar levels, which is relatively common during a tattoo session due to the effects that the penetrating needles have on the central nervous system – especially during longer sittings (4 hours+).